the777bahri/Project/README.md

 Reinforcement Learning Project

-This project uses Python, PyBullet, and Stable-Baselines3 for training an agent to learn various tasks.

 Installation
 Prerequisites
-Python 3.10 (recommended to use Anaconda)
+• Python 3.10 (recommended to use Anaconda)
-Visual Studio Code or another IDE
+• Visual Studio Code or another IDE
 Setting Up the Environment
-Install Anaconda:
+1. Install Anaconda:

-Download and install Anaconda from here.
+   • Download and install Anaconda from https://www.anaconda.com/products/distribution.

-Create a New Conda Environment:
+2. Create a New Conda Environment:
    Open Anaconda Prompt and create a new environment:

-lua
-Copy code
    conda create -n rl_env python=3.10

    Activate the environment:

-Copy code
    conda activate rl_env
 Installing Dependencies
-Upgrade Pip and Setuptools:
+1. Upgrade Pip and Setuptools:

-css
-Copy code
    pip install --upgrade pip setuptools

-Install PyTorch:
+2. Install PyTorch:

    For the CPU version:

-perl
-Copy code
-pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu Install Stable-Baselines3:
+   pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu

-Copy code
+3. Install Stable-Baselines3:

    pip install stable-baselines3

-Install Additional Dependencies:
+4. Install Additional Dependencies:

-rust
-Copy code
    pip install pybullet numpy
 Usage
 To run your training script, use the following command:

-Copy code
    python your_script.py

 Replace your_script.py with the name of your Python file.
 Stopping and Saving the Model
 To manually stop and save the model:

-Press Ctrl + C in the terminal to stop the training.
+1. Press Ctrl + C in the terminal to stop the training.

-Make sure your script handles saving the model:
+2. Make sure your script handles saving the model:

-python
-Copy code
    model.save("path_to_save_model/model_name")

 Load the model later with:

-python
-Copy code
    model = PPO.load("path_to_save_model/model_name")
 Troubleshooting
 Common Issues
-ModuleNotFoundError: Ensure all dependencies are installed in your activated environment.
+• ModuleNotFoundError: Ensure all dependencies are installed in your activated environment.
-Dependency Conflicts: If you face issues, try creating a new virtual environment and reinstalling the dependencies.
+• Dependency Conflicts: If you face issues, try creating a new virtual environment and reinstalling the dependencies.